The gates are open from 8am-10pm.

 Showers: The park's showers are token-operated.
 The token machines accept ONLY one dollar bills.
 Change for larger bills is not available at this time.

-Firewood policy: Burning firelogs (ex: Duraflame log) and charcoal briquettes in the fire rings is allowed when fire level permits.
+Firewood policy: Firewood is allowed to be burned in a fire rings in the campground on LOW (Green) level Fire Safety Day(s).
+Burning firelogs (ex: Duraflame log) and charcoal briquettes in the fire rings is allowed when fire level is at Medium (Yellow) and weather permits.
+On a HIGH (Red) level wood, firelogs, or briquettes are NOT allowed to be burned.
 Check the sign near the campground entrance to see the day's fire level.
-Firewood is not permitted.